KNU-BrainAI/knu-brainai.github.io/_pages/home.md

 We have a lab [GitHub](https://github.com/KNU-BrainAI){:target="_blank"} page to share our lab stuff including lab website, code, research projects, and etc.
 Please visit our lab [GitHub](https://github.com/KNU-BrainAI){:target="_blank"} to get more information.

-We are grateful for funding from Kyungpook National University (KNU), National Reserach Foundation of Korea (NRF), Agency for Defense Development (ADD), and LG Electronics.
+We are grateful for funding from Kyungpook National University (KNU), National Reserach Foundation of Korea (NRF), and LG Electronics.
 <br/>
 <br/>
 <figure class="fourth">